node-red/node-red.github.io/_posts/2018-01-31-version-0-18-released.md

 where a flow has to juggle its properties around to get the right thing into the payload at any given point.

-Some nodes are already more flexile than others and let you pick a different property to work with.
+Some nodes are already more flexible than others and let you pick a different property to work with.
 We've now extended that to more nodes.

 In the core palette, the `range`, `HTML`, `JSON` and `XML` nodes have all been updated,